AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

     -   XML Content Version Labels
     -   Rootmap \(only at folder level\)

 You can configure both — global profile and folder-level profile.
 In a folder-level profile, you can define the folders on which the settings will be applicable.
 These settings include the conditional attributes, templates, output presets, and XML Editor settings.
-The conditional presets, templates, and XML Editor configurations are then made available to authors who work in the configured folders.
+The conditional presets, templates, and XML Editor configurations are then made available to Authors who work in the configured folders.
 Similarly, publishers will have access to the configured output presets defined within the configured folders.

 A folder-level profile overrides the settings configured in the global profile.
 In other words, if a folder has a folder-level profile, then it will show the templates, output templates, and XML Editor settings configured in its corresponding folder profile.
 It will not show the settings configured in the global profile.
 However, this does not apply to the conditional attributes.
 In case of conditional attributes, the conditional attributes are merged at global and folder levels.